 You’re about to make changes to the pristine kernel source.
 This means that what

-you build from it might not even boot.
-In order to make sure that you always
+you build might not even boot.
+In order to ensure that you always have the

 pristine kernel as a fallback to boot into, you should avoid